jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 ### KeyMappings

-When different systems handle the same type of data, such as `Orders` and `Customers`, they often use different *identifiers*.
-To facilitate communication between these systems, it may be necessary to map the identifiers they use.
+Different systems handling the same type of data, such as `Orders` and `Customers`, well they often use different *identifiers* for things.
+To facilitate communication between these systems, it may be necessary to map these identifiers to one another.
 An [`ESB` model](#esb-model) can have [entities](patterns.md#entity) and [logic](layers.md#business-layer) to manage those kinds of reference numbers, which can also be referred to as [`KeyMappings`](#canonical-keymapping).

 ### Transmissions

 It's may be a good idea to [log](aspects.md#logging) the messages that are transferred over a [`Connection`](#connections).
-This can be helpful for troubleshooting and debugging, but keep in mind that it can have an impact on performance and storage, so use this feature with care.
+This can be helpful for troubleshooting and debugging, but keep in mind that it can have an impact on performance and storage, so this feature is to be used with care.

 Service Implementations